-When I stumbled across "Virtual Lies" which is also known as "Cyber Seduction" part of me was hoping for this to be a thriller built around the internet.
-Sadly that isn't the case as whilst the internet is the lead in to the story all we have is another variation on the obsessed theme of a woman being delusional over a man and dangerous when it comes to others in his life.
-It is a theme which has been covered in a fair few other made for TV movie and as such whilst we have a pretty cast lead by Christina Cox there is little else to it to make "Virtual Lies" stand out from the crowd.
+When I stumbled across "Virtual Lies", which is also known as "Cyber Seduction", part of me was hoping for this to be a thriller built around the internet.
+Sadly that isn't the case as whilst the internet is the lead in to the story all we have is another variation on the obsessed woman being delusional over a man and dangerous when it comes to others in his life.
+It is a theme which has been covered in a fair few other made for TV movie and as such whilst we have a decent cast lead by Christina Cox there is little else to it to make "Virtual Lies" stand out from the crowd.

-So as I mentioned "Virtual Lies" is basically your bog standard obsessed movie and is all about the lengths which Alison will go to destroy Jamie whilst neither Jamie or her husband know it is her behind the trouble.
-Now this is where it gets ridiculous as Alison is a young woman who we discover has anger issues and works as a doctor's receptionist yet has the computer skills of someone working in the computer industry.
-There are a lot of ridiculous elements to this which ruin the movie and make you laugh because of how unbelievable they are.
-And these ridiculous moments are interspersed with a lot of cliche elements such as when unwittingly they ask Alison to baby-sit and so she steals some of Jamie's things.
+So as I mentioned "Virtual Lies" is basically your bog standard obsessed woman movie and is all about the lengths which Alison will go to destroy Jamie whilst neither Jamie or her husband know it is her behind the trouble.
+Now this is where "Virtual Lies" gets ridiculous as Alison is a young woman who we discover has anger issues and works as a doctor's receptionist yet has the computer skills of someone working in the computer industry.
+There are a lot of ridiculous elements to this which ruin the movie, causing laughter because of how unbelievable they are.
+And these ridiculous moments are interspersed with a lot of cliche elements such as when Jamie and William unwittingly ask Alison to baby-sit and so she steals some of Jamie's things.

 But there is also an amusing sense of irony about "Virtual Lies" as Jamie works as an anger management expert, counselling young people who have been ordered to seek help.
 If anyone in this movie needs help it is Alison whose anger constantly boils over in ridiculous ways.

 The one thing which "Virtual Lies" has going for it as do many of these modern TV movies is the simple fact that the cast, especially Christina Cox is attractive.
-It means that whilst her character and the other characters are ridiculous you don't mind watching them.
+It means that whilst her character and the other characters are ridiculous, technically poorly written, you don't mind watching them.

 What this all boils down to is that "Virtual Lies" is a reworking of a familiar theme about a dangerously delusional woman trying to destroy another.
-The fact that so much of it is ridiculous is what spoils it as the basic idea whilst familiar could work.
+The fact that so much of it is ridiculous is what spoils the movie as the basic idea whilst familiar could work.